Adult Education

 No background is required.
 You will begin to learn the alef-bet and some basic Hebrew vocabulary words during the first trimester.
 Each succeeding trimester, you will learn more Hebrew and become a more fluent reader.
 By the time you complete the third trimester, you will be reading basic prayers from the prayerbook with some understanding.

-The Jewish people are always celebrating, observing, or remembering significant moments each year, often with food.
+The Jewish people always celebrate, observe, or remember significant moments each year, often with food.
 Learn what, how, and why.

 3/4, 3/11, 3/18, 3/25, 4/8, 4/15/ 4/29